The People's Orchestra: The People's Show Choirs

+The People's Big Band

+The Peoples Orchestra started The People's Big Band in 2022.
+This is a group dedicated to reinventing modern hits with the crisp jazzy sounds of the 40s.
+So far, the only branch for this group is in Birmingham, and have performed at many venues across the city, including Snobs Nightclub, Birmingham Botanical Gardens and Birmingham Jazz and Blues Festival.

+Sing From Your Sofa / Sing Together

 The People's Orchestra launched the Sing From Your Sofa project, encouraging choir members to continue rehearsing and creating virtual performances form home.

-The Peoples Orchestra has also started The People's Big Band.
-This is a group dedicated to reinventing the modern with the crisp jazzy sounds of the 40s.
-So far, the only branch for this group is in Birmingham.

 TPO also runs a Sing Together Workshop programme, encouraging care and residential home members and staff to have fun with singing.

 Concert History

 2012-2015

 The People's Orchestra's first concert, titled 'trailers' was held at the Adrian Boult Hall in Birmingham on 4 November 2012.
 The concert was compered by Les Ross and contained film music and light popular music.
 Their anniversary concert was performed on 24 March 2013 at The Public in West Bromwich, where the programme included both classical and modern-day film music.

 The People's Orchestra produced their 'Sporting Classics' concert on 8 June 2013 at The Public, performing music including The Chain by Fleetwood Mac, Ravel's Bolero and Pop looks Bach.
 Their War themed concert was held on 21 September 2013 and included music from Dambusters, Saving Private Ryan, Star Wars and The Great Escape.
 The first TPO Christmas Concerts – Christmas Music by Candlelight and The Snowman, were held at the Malvern Forum Theatre on 8 December 2013, where the orchestra performed both Christmas Carols and The Snowman live to film.

 In 2014, The People's Orchestra began their concert series with 'The Love Concert', held in Lichfield Guild Hall and including music from Dirty Dancing, Beauty and the Beast, Moulin Rouge and West Side Story.
 This was followed by a 2nd Birthday Concert on 6 April 2014 at West Bromwich Town Hall.
 On 22 July 2014, The People's Orchestra launched their film greats concert series in the Adrian Boult Hall in Birmingham.
 Conducted by Christopher Evans, music included highlights from Harry Potter, Lord of the Rings and Warhorse.
 This concert also launched the world premier of ‘Flight of the Pegasus’, a new composition created by professional composer John Koutselinis.